Devices and Oral Appliances to Treat Sleep Apnea

 There are other types of positive airway pressure machines, but CPAP is the one most often used.2,4

-BPAP, APAP, and EPAP machines for sleep apnea
+BiPAP, APAP, and EPAP for sleep apnea

 A CPAP machine delivers the same amount of air when you inhale and exhale.
-A BiPAP machine stands for bilevel positive airway pressure.
+BiPAP stands for bilevel positive airway pressure.
 BiPAP machines deliver higher pressure air on the inhale and lower pressure air on the exhale.
 BiPAP machines may be an option for people who have trouble exhaling when using a CPAP machine.3

 APAP stands for auto-adjusting positive airway pressure.
 An APAP machine changes pressure throughout the night depending upon what is needed to keep your airway open.
 This pressure changes depending on your sleep position or the stage of sleep you are in.3